Sentence spacing: Studies

 Direct studies on sentence spacing include those by Loh, Branch, Shewanown, and Ali (2002); and Clinton, Branch, Holschuh, and Shewanown (2003); with results favoring neither single, double, nor triple spacing.
 The 2002 study tested participants' reading speed for passages of on-screen text with single and double sentence spacing.
-The authors stated that "the 'double space group' consistently took longer time to finish than the 'single space' group" but concluded that "there was not enough evidence to suggest that a significant difference exists".
+The authors said that "the 'double space group' consistently took longer time to finish than the 'single space' group" but concluded that "there was not enough evidence to suggest that a significant difference exists".
 The 2003 study analyzed on-screen single, double, and triple spacing.
-In both cases, the authors stated that there was insufficient evidence to draw a conclusion.
+In both cases the authors said there was insufficient evidence to draw a conclusion.
 Ni, Branch, Chen, and Clinton conducted a similar study in 2009 using identical spacing variables.
 The authors concluded that the "results provided insufficient evidence that time and comprehension differ significantly among different conditions of spacing between sentences".
-A 2018 study of 60 students found that those who used two word spaces between sentences read the same text 3 percent faster than with a monospaced font (Courier New).
+A 2018 study of 60 students found that those who used two word spaces between sentences read the same text 3% faster than with a monospaced font (Courier New).

+Related studies

+There are other studies that could be relevant to sentence spacing, such as the familiarity of typographic conventions on readability.
+Some studies indicate that "tradition" can increase the readability of text, and that reading is disrupted when conventional printing arrangements are disrupted or violated.
+The standard for the Web and published books, magazines, and newspapers is single sentence spacing.

+David Jury's book What is Typography? notes, "Changes in spacing either between letters and words, or between the words only ... do not appear to affect legibility.
+[These rather extraordinary conclusions are contrary to all other surveys on readability of texts.]"

+A widespread observation is that increased sentence spacing creates "rivers" or "holes" within text, making it visually unattractive, distracting, and difficult to locate the end of sentences.
+Comprehensive works on typography describe the negative effect on readability caused by inconsistent spacing, which is supported in a 1981 study which found that "comprehension was significantly less accurate with the river condition".
+Another 1981 study on cathode-ray tube (CRT) displays concluded that "more densely packed text is read more efficiently ... than is more loosely packed text."
+This statement is supported in other works as well.
+Canadian typographer Geoffrey Dowding suggests possible explanations of this phenomenon:

+Some studies suggest that readability can be improved by breaking sentences into separate units of thought, or by varying the internal spacing of sentences.
+Mid-20th-century research on this topic resulted in inconclusive findings.
+A 1980 study split sentences into one- to five-word phrases with additional spacing between segments.
+The study concluded that there was no significant difference in efficacy, but that a wider study was needed.
+Numerous other similar studies in 1951–1991 resulted in disparate and inconclusive findings.
+Finally, although various studies have been conducted on the readability of proportional vs. monospaced fonts, the studies typically did not decrease sentence spacing when using proportional fonts, or did not specify whether sentence spacing was changed.